Fire clay: Properties

 High-grade fire clays can withstand temperatures of 1,775 °C (3,227 °F), but to be referred to as a "fire clay" the material must withstand a minimum temperature of 1515 °C. Fire clays range from flint clays to plastic fire clays, but there are semi-flint and semi-plastic fire clays as well.
 Fire clays consist of natural argillaceous materials, mostly kaolinite group clays, along with fine-grained micas and quartz, and may also contain organic matter and sulphur compounds.

 Fire clay is resistant to high temperatures, having fusion points higher than 1,600 °C; therefore it is suitable for lining furnaces, as fire brick, and for manufacture of utensils used in the metalworking industries, such as crucibles, saggars, retorts, and glassware.
 Its stability during firing in the kiln means that it can be used to make complex items of pottery such as pipes and sanitary ware.

 Chemical composition

-The chemical composition typical for fire clays are 23-34% Al_{2}O_{3}, 50-60% SiO_{2}, 6-27% ignition loss (water, organic matter), and various amounts of Fe_{2}O_{3}, CaO, MgO, K_{2}O, Na_{2}O, and TiO_{2}.
+The chemical composition typical for fire clays are 23-34% Al_{2}O_{3}, 50-60% SiO_{2}, 6-27% ignition loss and various amounts of Fe_{2}O_{3}, CaO, MgO, K_{2}O, Na_{2}O, and TiO_{2}.
 Chemical analyses from two 19th-century sources, shown in table below, are somewhat lower in alumina although a more contemporary source quotes analyses that are closer.